 Other foods that can also be threatening is garlic and onions.
 Both onions and garlic contain a toxic ingredient known as thiosulphate.

 Onion toxicity causes the red blood cells to burst while circulating the body this is known as hemolytic anemia.
 The first signs of onion toxicity are bloat vomiting and diarrhea.
 Dogs with onion toxicity will refuse to eat become dull, weak and breathless.
 Breathlessness is due to the red blood cells bursting thus unable to carry oxygen through the body.
 All types and forms are dangerous to your dog including raw and dehydrated onions.
 Onion toxicity doesn’t visually appear in the dog until three days after eating onions.
 Leftovers are probably one of the biggest threats as usually these will contain both onions and garlic e.g. pizza, Chinese or leftovers from a B.B.Q.
-Garlic is less toxic than onions but can have the same affects.
+Garlic is less toxic than onions but can have the same effects.
 So, as a rule, both should be avoided even in small doses over a period of time the toxicity can build up

-The effects of macadamia nut toxicity is that it causes dogs to develop a tremor of the skeletal muscles, weakness and or paralysis of the hindquarters.
+The effects of macadamia nut toxicity are that it causes dogs to develop a tremor of the skeletal muscles, weakness and or paralysis of the hindquarters.
 Signs of poisoning difficulties in getting up they appear distressed and usually panting some dogs can also have swollen limbs.
 The quantity required to cause this toxicity in dogs has been as small an amount as six macadamia shelled nuts.
 It takes time for the dog to recover and luckily there have been no known cases of death.

 Bread fed in high doses can also cause problems.
 When we had chickens many years ago we use to buy the day-old bread for the chickens and on one occasion we gave the chickens a whole sack of bread.
 One of my girls (Bullmastiff) being a pig as she was decided that the chickens couldn’t have all that bread for themselves and helped her self.
 Within two hours of realizing what she had done, she had bloat.
 The bread she had eaten had fermented in her stomach and eating so much bread caused her to drink excessively thus bloat.
 We quickly rushed her to the vet and we were very lucky to get her there on time.
 There are other foods that should also be avoided feeding in large quantities beans and lentils which can also cause bloat.